-School Nurse Education • CIP code 130101
+School Nurse Education

-32 credits, 4 terms full-time • In Massachusetts, this degree may lead to school nurse professional licensure.
+- In Massachusetts, this degree may lead to school nurse professional licensure.
 In other states, this program does not satisfy licensure requirements.
 You must check with your state licensing/credentialing authorities.

 Program Description - Inspired by increased responsibilities of school nurses in the past decade, our M.Ed. in School Nurse Education strengthens the knowledge of school nurse professionals.
 The curriculum focuses on nursing processes with school age children, management and evaluation of school health programs, leadership skills, research in the field, and legal and ethical issues in this unique nursing specialty.